The journey to autonomy

 The various facets of autonomy

-• Give them options.
+• Let your little one make choices.
 Not only will this help your child learn to make decisions, but it will satisfy their need for autonomy and give them a sense of control over what happens to them.
-That being said, avoid giving them more than two options; otherwise, they may have trouble making up their mind (e.g., “Do you want to wear your blue sweater or your green sweater?”).
+That being said, avoid giving them too many options.
+Otherwise they may have trouble making up their mind.
+For example, instead of asking them to choose from all of their sweaters, have them pick between two.

 • Make your home child-friendly.
-For example, put a stool in the bathroom so your child can reach the sink to wash their hands, and install low hooks in the entryway so they can hang up their coat by themself.
+For example, put a step stool in the bathroom so your child can reach the sink to wash their hands, and install a low hook in the entryway so they can hang up their coat by themself.
 In addition, keep fragile items, medications, and cleaning products out of your little one’s reach so they can explore safely.

-• Don’t expect perfection.
-For instance, embrace the fact that if your child wants to get dressed by themself, they may not always pick the best colour combinations.
+• Accept that your child won’t do everything perfectly.
+For instance, if your child wants to get dressed by themself, their clothes might not match.
 Take pride in your little one’s growing independence rather than dwelling on minor hiccups.
+Just make sure their clothes are weather-appropriate.

-• Accept mistakes and messes.
+• Don’t despair over mistakes and messes.
 If your child spills a bit of milk while pouring themself a glass, don’t scold them.
-Instead, ask if they wouldn’t mind helping you clean it up.
+Instead, ask them to help you clean it up.
 Make sure they understand that cleaning isn’t a punishment, but just a normal part of making a mess.

 • Comfort your child if they start to cry or get mad because of a task they’re struggling with.